loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-outer-join-stream-stream/README.md

 # Kafka Streams Outer Join Stream Stream

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `outerJoin()` between KStream and KStream, `selectKey()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `outerJoin()` between KStream and KStream, `selectKey()` and `peek()`.
-- The use of sliding time windows.
+- The usage of sliding time windows.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:
+In this module, records of type `<String, KafkaPerson>` are streamed from two topics named `PERSON_TOPIC` and `PERSON_TOPIC_TWO`.

-- Stream records of type <String,KafkaPerson> records from topics named PERSON_TOPIC and PERSON_TOPIC_TWO.
+The following tasks are performed:

-- Join records by last name within a 2-minute time window and a 30-second grace period for delayed records.
+1. Join the records on the last name within a 2-minute time window and a 30-second grace period for delayed records.
-- Build a new KafkaJoinPersons object that holds both persons.
-If no person has been matched, a value holding the left or right person is still emitted as a `outerJoin()` is performed.
+2. Build a new `KafkaJoinPersons` object that holds both persons.
+If no person has been matched, a value holding the left or right person is still emitted as an outer join is performed.
-- Writes the result into a new topic named PERSON_OUTER_JOIN_STREAM_STREAM_TOPIC.
+3. Write the resulting `KafkaJoinPersons` objects to a new topic named `PERSON_OUTER_JOIN_STREAM_STREAM_TOPIC`.

 ![topology.png](topology.png)